 Moreover, productivity investment in technology not only increases productivity but also boosts engagement as well as retention.
 Ways to boost productivity include investing in video conferencing, adding project management tools, and using cloud-based platforms to store and access documents.

-3. Support Staff Wellness to increase Worker Productivity
+3. Support Staff Wellness to Increase Worker Productivity

 Staff wellness should be central to level C executives and HR managers.
 The reason for this is that wellness programs can boost productivity.
 In noting that 95% of staff would consider moving to another job, burnout was given as the main reason for workers considering relocating.
-We should analyse the term burnout, this being the main reason given for the Great Resignation in the US.
+We should analyze the term burnout, this being the main reason given for the Great Resignation in the US.
 This condition encompasses more than simply feeling tired or somewhat overworked.
 Instead, burnout refers to chronic stress that leads to detachment, depression, exhaustion, and a feeling of uselessness.
-This state can to some extent be avoided by application of a corporate wellness program.
+This state can to some extent be avoided by the application of a corporate wellness program.
 Burnout decreases productivity while escalating poor work performance.
 A wellness program could counter this, and more so, help to retain staff members.

 Therefore, wellness, similarly to technology and learning, increases productivity, engagement, and retention.
 A corporate wellness program will depend on the individual business.
 In most cases, this includes gym membership to assist with stress reduction, and counseling offered as part of a mental health program.
-What is more, benefits of wellness programs include mental health, stress management, and burnout prevention.
+What is more, the benefits of wellness programs include mental health, stress management, and burnout prevention.

 4. Increase Worker Productivity with Appreciation

 Staff recognition is low-cost but a high-impact mechanism for productivity, engagement, as well as retention.
 Only 33% of staff in the US believe that they receive praise for their work.
-Most workers feel unrecognized (the other 66%), and more inclined to resign and move to a different company.
+Most workers feel unrecognized (the other 66%), and are more inclined to resign and move to a different company.
 Plus, offering recognition is directly linked to staff engagement.
 There appears a disconnect between level C executives and how they manage people effectively.

 Recognition is known to affect productivity and engagement, in addition to retention.
 Offering praise boosts productivity by 30%.
 Moreover, this recognition is worth more than a salary increase.
 In contrast, lack of recognition is a reason for many seeking alternative employment.
-Recognition could be as simple as a certificate given or some time off provided as endorsement of a worker’s value to the company.
+Recognition could be as simple as a certificate given or some time off provided as an endorsement of a worker’s value to the company.

 5. Increase Worker Productivity by Listening

-Companies closing and workers conducting their work remotely has indicated that one communication skill, namely, listening, is key.
+Companies closing and workers conducting their work remotely have indicated that one communication skill, namely, listening, is key.
 Workers were dealing with many and varied interruptions, such as by family members and pets: all these distractions can influence their listening abilities.
 Listening is related to recognition.
 This is since you recognize a staff member if you stop and listen to him or her.
 In turn, this boosts productivity.
 More so, 41% of high-performance companies conduct surveys of their staff sentiments.
 Some 28% of low-performance businesses simply monitor the staff sentiment.
 About 27% of high-performance businesses offer feedback mechanisms; whereas 7% of low-performance companies do not offer feedback mechanisms at all.

 Therefore, in short, listen to your staff, and you can boost productivity.
 More so, 63% of workers want to have feedback, compared with only 27% who do not want feedback from employers.
 To listen to workers, run polls on their job satisfaction.
 Utilize yearly staff-engagement surveys.
 Additionally, offer a chat channel for staff members to obtain feedback without having to provide their details.
 However, despite companies in the US spending around $700 million to increase engagement through research efforts, the engagement level is a mere 35%.
 More so, 30% of workers believe that their company efforts are meaningless.